Category:1001 General Requirements for Material

 1001.4.2.1 Sampling

 Samples are to represent the final product that has been produced to meet a definite specification and intended specific use.
 Source Approval samples will be required each year and should be obtained at the site of production.
-Source Approvals intended for PCCP, that have not previously been approved or tested for PCCP, will require completion of AASHTO T161 Resistance of Concrete to Rapid Freezing and Thawing.
+Source Approvals intended for PCCP, that have not previously been approved or tested for PCCP, may require the completion of AASHTO T161 Resistance of Concrete to Rapid Freezing and Thawing, if the designated physical properties do not comply with the standard specifications.
 AASHTO T161 testing will not be required on a yearly basis, however, if physical properties of aggregate for a specific combination of ledges vary significantly from previous Source Approval samples, T161 testing may be requested by the Central Laboratory.
 Source samples, submitted to the Central Laboratory for testing, shall not be used for combination purposes such as trial mix or any purpose other than Source Approval.
 Source Approvals are required for each unique combination of ledges represented by the mix design.
 Only one Source Approval is required when fractions of varying gradations are produced from the same ledges.
 These samples will be obtained from production of the aggregate with district personnel verifying the ledge(s) for the product.
 If ledge configuration changes during production, a new mix design will be required, and a new Source Approval taken to represent the material produced.
 Sampling for Source Approval may be more frequent than yearly if changes in the material are observed.

 When multiple ledges are incorporated into the product, consideration to method of sampling should be given so the sample represents all ledges being combined.
 A representative sample shall be secured by obtaining three or more approximately equal increments, selected at random from a stockpile.
 When sampling during production, the increments shall be gathered over a period time sufficient to ensure the sample represents all ledges being combined.
 The increments shall be combined to form a field sample whose mass equals or exceeds the minimum recommended.